simplesurance/baur/README.md

 ## Examples
 - List all applications in the repository:
   `baur ls`
+- Build all applications, upload their artifacts and records the results:
+  `baur build --upload all`
 - Show informations about an application called `currency-service`:
   `baur show currency-service`
-- Build all applications, upload their artifacts and records the results:
-  `baur build --upload all`
+- Show source files of an application called `claim-service`:
+  `baur sources claim-server`

 ## Development
 ### Create new Release